Size: 1 ounce dropper bottle.

 Add 1/2 teaspoon of Stone Dissolver into a few ounces of pure water.
 If flavor is difficult to swallow, add a small amount of stevia extract or raw honey.

-If you are in pain or passing a stone, you may take up to 4 doses in a day, until the symptoms have subsided.
+If you are in pain or passing a stone, you may take up to 4 servings in a day, until the symptoms have subsided.

-Take Stone Dissolver for several weeks, until the symptoms are gone.
+Drink Stone Dissolver for several weeks, until the symptoms are gone.
 If you are taking this formula as a preventive measure, take it for three weeks, then take some time off.
 You can repeat three weeks on the formula any time that you feel you need it.
-Do not take it longer than 3 weeks at a time, unless you are clearing stones and continue to have symptoms.
+Do not take it longer than 3 weeks at a time, unless you are actively clearing stones and continue to have symptoms.
+If symptoms continue after 4 weeks, stop taking Stone Dissolver and consult your health care professional.

 Always shake the bottle well before each dose.